astev5/debugging-power-bill-calculator/README.md

-# debugging-utility-bill-calculator
+# debugging-power-bill-calculator
-This is a debugging exercise based on the 'utility-bill-calculator-revisited' program requirements.
+This is a debugging exercise based on the 'power-bill-calculator-revisited' program requirements.

 ## Assignment
-This utilizes the 'utility-bill-calculator-revisited' program with exception handling and validation added.
+This utilizes the 'power-bill-calculator-revisited' program with exception handling and validation added.

 ## Requirements
 Debug the program by finding all of the errors that are present.